 Rhythms, Resources and other Holy Habits, Part 1 Autumn has caught us in our summer wear.–Philip Larkin, Poet Fall is here with mostly welcome changes in daylight time, weather, foliage, schedules, holidays, and rhythms of life.
 If we pay attention to the migrating birds, the color of leaves on the trees, and the arrival of…

-It’s splooting season in the squirrel world, and it’s not just laziness, but nature’s way of cooling down since squirrels don’t sweat or pant.
+Slow Down and Sploot It’s splooting season in the squirrel world, and it’s not just laziness, but nature’s way of cooling down since squirrels don’t sweat or pant.
 I found “my” backyard squirrel splooting on my concrete bird bath.
-Turns out that splaying on a cool surface acts as “heat dump” as the heat moves from the hotter surface,…
+Turns out that splaying on a cool surface acts as “heat dump” as the heat moves…

 Driver Attention Low